Upload data

 })

-To make it downloadable for clients, we use the admin SDK's getDownloadURL().
+To make it downloadable for clients, we then use the admin SDK's getDownloadURL().
 It adds a permanent download token to the underlying GC storage.
 It also returns the bearer URL (tokenized URL that embeds this very access token, and is not subject to security rules).

 We can store it in a database, return it to the client, or discard it and let the client SDK generates the URL on its own with getDownloadURL() (since it is now downloadable).